 - It is a simple and easy-to-use method to prepare a good future road for investing.

-- It helps to find the best entry as well as exit points for investing in a security.
+- It helps to find the best entry and exit points for investing in security.

 Therefore, it is important for investors to take a cautious approach.
 They should not use Technical Analysis results in a blind manner.
 They should first try to use a demo model and see if they can really profit from the results.
-Also, investors should invest in small amounts first to see the results, and then go big.
-Slowly and steadily they will learn to develop tactics to deal with the unfortunate situation of markets behaving in an opposite manner than what the Technical analysis results say.
-A careful approach while following the Technical analysis results can definitely help investors to make profits and benefit.
+Also, investors should invest in small amounts first to see the results and then go big.
+Slowly and steadily, they will learn to develop tactics to deal with the unfortunate situation of markets behaving in an opposite manner than what the Technical analysis results say.
+A careful approach while following the technical analysis results can definitely help investors make profits and benefit.

-Approach to the risk management is One important point to be considered for investing based on the results of the Technical Analysis.
+The approach to risk management is one important point to be considered for investing based on the results of the technical analysis.
 The investor needs to understand and appreciate that however best is the analysis, it is an estimate or probability only.
-Hence, the moment the movement is not in line with the predictions the investor should limit his losses by existing.
+Hence, the investor should limit his losses by existing when the movement is not in line with the predictions.